Milicent Shinn: Early life

 Milicent Washburn Shinn was born on her parents' ranch at the mouth of Alameda Creek on April 15, 1858.
 She was the daughter of James Shinn and Lucy Ellen Clark.
 The ranch was between Centerville and Vallejo Mills.
 Some time after the Transcontinental Railroad came through Alameda Cañon (1869) and established Niles station, the area became the town of Niles, California (now a district of Fremont, California).
 Her father was a nurseryman and fruit rancher.
 He was involved in state horticultural, nurseryman, and agricultural organizations.
-Shinn was one of seven children, however, three of her siblings passed away at a young age and her sister Annie died as a young adult in 1878.
-Shinn's parents sent children Annie, Milicent, Joseph, and Charles Howard Shinn to the University of California, Berkeley, which had only started admitting women the year prior in 1873.
+Shinn was one of seven children, however, three of her siblings died at a young age and her sister Annie died as a young adult in 1878.
+Shinn's parents sent children Annie, Milicent, Joseph, and Charles Howard Shinn to the University of California, Berkeley.
+UC Berkeley started admitting women in 1873.
+Milicent Shinn began in 1874.

+Before Shinn began her studies at UC Berkeley, she was enrolled in Oakland High School.
+There, she met Edward Rowland Sill, a respected poet and acting principal at the time, who inspired her and advised her to pursue a college education.
+Although they encouraged her to attend UC Berkeley, Shinn’s family was not wealthy.
+Accordingly, Shinn wrote for newspapers to earn money for tuition and, in 1877, took two years away from school to generate income as a public-school teacher.
+Upon graduation, Shinn gained employment as the editor of the San Francisco Commercial Herald; however, at Sill’s behest, she soon became the editor of the Overland Monthly, a failing literary magazine.
+Shinn agreed to embark on this risky editorial venture in part because of Sill’s recommendation and because she believed that she could use the Overland Monthly to persuade young male writers to take an interest in California and establish improved moral and intellectual standards within the state.

-Her brother was a writer, teacher, inspector of the UC experiment stations, horticulturalist, and forest ranger.
-Her cousin Edmund Clark Sanford was a prominent psychologist.
-Shinn helped take care of her brother's daughter Ruth, who would coincidentally be the main focus of Shinn's studies.
-Shinn also cared for her brother's other three children, and frequently corresponded with her extended family.
+Milicent Shinn's older brother, Charles Howard Shinn, was a writer, teacher, inspector of the UC experiment stations, horticulturalist, and forest ranger.
+Shinn's cousin Edmund Clark Sanford was a prominent psychologist.
+Joseph Clark Shinn, the youngest brother, lived on the Shinn Ranch for his whole life and took over for his father, James.
+Milicent Shinn studied Charles' daughter Ruth, starting in 1890, the main focus of Shinn's early research.
+Shinn also studied her brother's other three children from 1906 on.

+Additionally, Shinn was known to frequently correspond with her extended family.